 Ingredients You’ll Need

 • soy sauce – I always use lower sodium soy sauce as I personally think regular soy sauce is just too salty for my taste, but feel free to use what you have on hand!
-You can also swap the soy sauce with coconut aminos to make this gluten-free.
+You can also swap the soy sauce with tamari or coconut aminos to make this gluten-free.

 • chicken broth – this adds even more flavor!
 If you like a sweeter sauce, try subbing the chicken broth with pineapple juice (you could even add chunks of juicy pineapple in with your stir fry!)